Thinking of making a bit of money from your beach hut? You could earn over £5,000 per year.

 Is there a demand for Beach Hut hire?

-Beach Huts remained popular into the 21st Century but have experienced a renaissance and boom in popularity as a consequence of the Covid-19 global pandemic.
-Uncertainty surrounding international travel has made British holidaymakers rediscover the pleasures on their own doorstep.
+Beach Huts remained popular into the 21st Century but have experienced a renaissance and boom in popularity as a consequence of the Covid-19 global pandemic when British holidaymakers rediscovered the pleasures on their own doorstep instead of travelling abroad.
 A desire to get out of overcrowded towns and explore the open air of the seaside has left British seaside towns seeing a surge in demand.

 As the UK’s #1 Beach Hut website since 2004, BeachHuts.com has been at the forefront of this.
-2020 was a record year for our site with more than 600,000 visitors, and 2021 is on track to surpass that with more visitors and bookings of beach huts for hire than ever before.
+2023 was a great year for our site with more than 600,000 visitors, and 2024 is on track to surpass that with more visitors and bookings of beach huts for hire than ever before.

 How do I manage the bookings?